leocavalcante/siler/docs/functional.md

 ```

 {% hint style="info" %}
-Doesn't seam useful at first, but working with the functional paradigm, you'll find the reason shortly.
+Doesn't seem useful at first, but working with the functional paradigm, you'll find the reason shortly.
 {% endhint %}

 #### `always($value)`